Shooting Star (Bob Dylan song): Notable covers

-There have been at least half a dozen studio covers of the song including David Gogo on his 2000 album Bare Bones and Lindsay Evans on her 2006 album Road to Damascus.
+There have been at least half a dozen studio covers of the song including David Gogo on his 2000 album Bare Bones, Lindsay Evans on her 2006 album Road to Damascus and Laura Pursell on her 2023 album Shooting Star.

 Aaron Neville performed the song live at a MusiCares tribute to Dylan in 2015.
 Dylan praised Neville's performance in an interview shortly after: “I could always hear him singing that song.
 He’s recorded other songs of mine, all great performances, but for some reason I kept thinking about ‘Shooting Star’, something he’s never recorded but I knew that he could.
 I could always hear him singing it for some reason, even when I wrote it.
 I mean, what can you say?
 He’s the most soulful of singers, maybe in all of recorded history.
 If angels sing, they must sing in that voice.
 I just think his gift is so great.
 The man has no flaws, never has.
 He’s always been one of my favorite singers right from the beginning”.